hbeni/fgcom-mumble/README.md

 After starting flightgear, you can use your radio stack like with FGCom (default is *space* to talk on COM1 and *shift+space* for COM2).
 The addon can be configured via a new entry in the *Multiplayer* menu.

-Your ADF will recognize transmissions in the kHz range and may playback the received analog audio signal when the _ANT_ mode is selected.
-In _ADF_ mode the indicated bearing is recognized and visible on the instrumend.
+Your ADF will recognize transmissions in the kHz range.
+With enabled _ADF_-mode the indicated bearing is recognized and visible on the instrument.
+The plane's audio system may also playback the received analog audio signal.
+This is usually switched at your plane's audio panel.

 ### ATC-Pie specific
 Since ATC-Pie v1.7.1 FGCom-mumble is supported out of the box.